torvalds/linux/Documentation/dev-tools/kgdb.rst

 that has atomic mode setting hooks, it is possible to enter the debugger on the graphics console.
 When the kernel execution is resumed, the previous graphics mode will be restored.
-This integration can serve as a useful tool to aid in diagnosing crashes or doing analysis of memory with kdb while allowing the full graphics console applications to run.
+This integration can serve as a useful tool to aid in diaganalsing crashes or doing analysis of memory with kdb while allowing the full graphics console applications to run.

 kgdboc arguments